spectresystems/spectre.cli/README.md

 ## Usage

-Here is a short example of how to configure the command chain.
+Below is a short example of how to configure the command chain.
-By using some clever generic constraints, the framework guarantees that all settings associated with a command, is inherited from the parent commands' settings.
+By using some clever generic constraints, the framework guarantees that all settings associated with a command is inherited from the parent commands' settings.

 ```csharp
 using Spectre.CommandLine;